oshablue/dacqman/README.md

   - Developer Tools shows no Network connectivity

 - Local user copy of the customizable features loaded at run-time, like:
-  - Control port buttons
+  - Done - Control port buttons
   - Buffer params

 - Store user settings like:
-  - Window size and dimensions
+  - Done - Window size and dimensions
-  - Custom control and config filepath
+  - Done - Custom control and config filepath
   - Last opened or closed collapsible accordions for select items like charts?

-- Known working builds for Mac OS X and Windows
+- Done - Known working builds for Mac OS X and Windows